smenon8/CS-581/README.md

 #### Non-deterministic searches
 UninformedSearchWithDB.py
-can be used for running the following algorithms: \n
+can be used for running the following algorithms:
-1. Uninformed search with Greedy algorithm \n
+1. Uninformed search with Greedy algorithm
 2. Uninformed search with Gravitational pull algorithm
 3. Historical parking search using Gravitational pull algorithm